telerik/maui-docs/knowledge-base/display-popup-irrespective-screen.md

 Here's an example of how to create a global popup control in MAUI:

-**1.** Lets start with the `Content` property.
-The `Content` property of the RadPopup control can be anything of type View.
+**1.** Start with the `Content` property.
+The `Content` property of the `RadPopup` control can be anything of type View.
 If you want to use the entire `ContentPage` as the placement target, you can define the `RadPopup` on the root `ContentPage` and expose a public property to interact with the popup globally.

-If you're using Shell, there's an `AppShell` class that is the host of all the app's ContentPages, so you can define a single `Popup` instance there:
+If you're using `Shell`, there's an `AppShell` class that is the host of all the app's ContentPages, so you can define a single `Popup` instance there:

 ```xaml
 <Shell ...>